Andrea Blaugrund Nevins: Documentaries

-Personal life
+Personal life and death

-In 1996, she married David Nevins on Shelter Island Heights, New York.
-They have three children and live in Los Angeles.
-She is a founding member of IKAR, a post-denominational Jewish congregation which was named one of the 50 most influential Jewish non-profits.
-Nevins volunteers with UNICEF USA and sits on the regional board of directors for Southern California.
-She is also the founder, along with Los Angeles’ First Lady, Amy Elaine Wakeland, and several other women, of The XX Fund, a donor advised fund to help under served women and girls in Los Angeles.
+In 1996, she married David Nevins in Shelter Island Heights, New York.
+They had three children and lived in Los Angeles.
+She was a founding member of IKAR, a post-denominational Jewish congregation which was named one of the 50 most influential Jewish non-profits.
+Nevins volunteered with UNICEF USA and sat on the regional board of directors for Southern California.
+She was also the founder, along with Los Angeles’ First Lady, Amy Elaine Wakeland, and several other women, of The XX Fund, a donor advised fund to help under served women and girls in Los Angeles.

+Nevins died of breast cancer at home in Los Angeles, on April 12, 2025, at the age of 63.